 Whether you're drinking beer or wine, the dollar store probably has the glasses for the job.
 And if you're not sick of them yet, you can even find some faux Mason jars with handles.

 You can certainly pick and choose your forks, butter knives, and spoons from the bin at a thrift store, but if you want a matching set, look to the dollar store.
 Don't buy your kitchen knives here, though; those are worth spending some money on.

 Oh boy do I adore dollar-store mugs.
-You can etch them to make them super personalized and, because they're pretty inexpensive, you can buy a ton of 'em.
+You can etch them to make them super personalized and, because they're pretty inexpensive, you can buy a bunch of 'em.